GLG vs. Catalant vs. Expert Networks (2026): Which Consulting Platform Is Right?

 Catalant is a project-based consulting marketplace that connects enterprises with independent consultants — primarily former McKinsey, Bain, BCG, and Big Four professionals — for multi-week or multi-month engagements.
 Rather than a phone call, you hire a Catalant consultant the way you’d hire a contractor: scope → proposal → execution.

-The core distinction: GLG is for knowledge transfer (you're extracting insight from an expert).
+The core distinction: GLG is for knowledge transfer (you’re extracting insight from an expert).
 Catalant is for work execution (an expert is doing the project with you).
+This sounds simple, but it has profound implications for pricing, use cases, and which platform delivers value for your specific need.

 Pricing & Engagement Models